 Picturing Quantum Processes: A First Course in Quantum Theory and Diagrammatic Reasoning.
 Bob Coecke and Aleks Kissinger, Cambridge University Press

 ...which teaches quantum theory from the ground up, taking diagrams as the most fundamental tool.
-Available for pre-order soon!
+Available in March 2017!
+Pre-order now from CUP or Amazon.
 In draft form, it has been the basis of a masters-level Quantum Computing course running in Oxford for 3 years.
 If you are interested in running a similar course, get in touch with me.

 - My student David Quick has passed his viva!
 Have a look at his excellent PhD thesis:

 - I am the lead developer on Quantomatic, a tool for (semi)automated reasoning with diagrammatic languages.